Plan of Study

 The purpose of the PhD program is to prepare professional nurses for research careers in academic, clinical and health systems settings.

 The PhD core curriculum includes courses in nursing research roles, theories and methods.
-Beyond the core curriculum each student has an individual course of study, including mentored research experiences and contributing courses, which lead to the preparation and defense of a dissertation.
+Beyond the core curriculum each student has an individual course of study, including mentored research experiences and elective courses, which lead to the preparation and defense of a dissertation.